liuggio/liuggio.github.com/_posts/2014-08-31-price-more-then-money-php-library.md

 ## Abstract

-When we want to put a new open-source library it should be a useful library, it should not exist it the ecosystem, but we should put libraries that explain a good practice, when we satisfy this we are adding a value.
+When we want to put a new open-source library it should be a useful library, it should not exist it the ecosystem, but we should put libraries that explain a good practice,

+when we satisfy this we are adding a value.

 ## You need the Money lib.

 ### Down with Float

-In the different versions of our e-commerce we first have used the float to represent the money, yes it was a bad choise, PHP is very bad with all the float operations, shortly we started using BC-math, yet bad choice it was too difficult and too instable.
+In the different versions of our e-commerce we first have used the float to represent the money, yes it was a bad choice,

+PHP is very bad with all the float operations, shortly we started using BC-math, yet bad choice it was too difficult and too instable.

 ### Long live Value Object